iiitomo/ChatonMessenger-android/README.md

 Chat and video with your friends, family and colleagues.

 Nice interface similar to Whatsapp Messenger, Facebook Messenger, or Signal.

-Secure: E2EE encrypted private communications only.
+Secure E2EE encrypted private communications only.
 Completely FOSS.
 Will only be in F-Droid.

 Privacy: the app does not need your phone number, and does not require access to your phone contacts.

 Chaton is a Matrix Client based on [SchildiChat](https://github.com/SpiritCroc/SchildiChat-android).